makinori/maki-save/README.md

-# maki immich
+# maki save

-tiny program to upload to immich like an image board
+scrape and save images to upload to immich

 -   select an album to upload one or more images to
--   date and time gets reset on those images
+-   date gets reset so images appear on top
 -   many go routines. it's very fast
 -   gnome nautilus support to upload many
 -   android support that scrapes and uploads